micmejia/bible-dump/AMPC/Luke/Luke 23.md

 Now notice, there was a man named Joseph from the Jewish town of Arimathea.
-He was a member of the council (the Sanhedrin), and a good (upright, [^r]advantageous) man, and righteous (in right standing with God and man),
+He was a member of the council (the Sanhedrin), and a good (upright, advantageous) man, and righteous (in right standing with God and man),